 Finding the Best Places to Retire Since 2006!

 Overview: Steeped in history, Gloucester, also known as Gloucester Courthouse, is situated along Mobjack Bay on the southern Virginia coast and is just 27 miles from Williamsburg via the Colonial National Historic Parkway.
-A pretty town, it dates from the 1600s and is proud of its many stately homes.
+A pretty town, it dates from the 1600s and is proud of its many elegant homes.

 Gloucester is the site of Warner Hall, the home of George Washington's grandmother, and of Abingdon Church, where presidents Washington and Jefferson attended Sunday services.
 An 1810 debtors' prison and one of the oldest, still-functioning courthouses are here, too.
 Main Street's Historic District has several well-preserved 18th-century structures, as well as specialty stores, restaurants and antique shops.
 Three marinas and numerous boat landings around town allow for easy access to the bay and a handful of rivers.
 Gloucester Arts on Main Street has exhibits by local artists and classes for the public.